kubernetes-sigs/nfs-subdir-external-provisioner/README.md

 **Step 6: Finally, test your environment!**

-Now we'll test your NFS subdir external provisioner.
+Now we'll test your NFS subdir external provisioner by creating a persistent volume claim and a pod that writes a test file to the volume.
+This will make sure that the provisioner is provisioning and that the NFS server is reachable and writable.

-Deploy:
+Deploy the test resources:

 ```sh
 $ kubectl create -f https://raw.githubusercontent.com/kubernetes-sigs/nfs-subdir-external-provisioner/master/deploy/test-claim.yaml -f https://raw.githubusercontent.com/kubernetes-sigs/nfs-subdir-external-provisioner/master/deploy/test-pod.yaml
 ```

-Now check your NFS Server for the file `SUCCESS`.
+Now check your NFS Server for the `SUCCESS` inside the PVC's directory.

 ```sh
 $ kubectl delete -f https://raw.githubusercontent.com/kubernetes-sigs/nfs-subdir-external-provisioner/master/deploy/test-claim.yaml -f https://raw.githubusercontent.com/kubernetes-sigs/nfs-subdir-external-provisioner/master/deploy/test-pod.yaml
 ```

-Now check the folder has been deleted.
+Now check the PVC's directory has been deleted.

 **Step 7: Deploying your own PersistentVolumeClaims**